Frequently Asked Questions About Colorectal Cancer

-The lifetime risk is about 5-6 percent for both men and women, with rates only slightly higher in men.
+The lifetime risk is about five to six percent for both men and women, with rates only slightly higher in men.
 Over 90 percent of new cases occur in individuals over the age of 50.
 Although there are families with high risk for colorectal cancers, at least 75 percent of patients have no family risk factors.
 African-Americans have a slightly increased risk (about 25 percent) compared to non-Hispanic whites and Hispanic/Latino Whites.

 What is the incidence of colorectal cancer?

 Colorectal cancer rates have been declining since 1998.
 These decreases are probably due to the increased use of colonoscopy, since precancerous polyps are frequently removed during this procedure.
 In addition, it is likely that advances in chemotherapy have resulted in improved survival and/or cure rates in patients with colorectal cancer.